IN THE MOUNTAINS OF FIRE

 Cyran looks up, root-mash on hir fingers.
 "You should have told me before," e says.
 "I can always use a literate."

 I say, "She must've done more than just teach kids to read.
-Was it seditious material she taught?"
+Did she give you seditious books?"

 "Nope," Rashid says.
 "She taught us from the Bible."